 A mixture of leather and (mostly) plastic, bonded leather is unholy grail of the leather world.

 Types Of Shoe Leather – From Popular To Exotic

 The most common leather is calfskin by far.
 However, horses, goats and exotic animals are rising in popularity.
 Let’s go through them one by one!
 Remember to refill your coffee mug!

 A leather of very tight grain and few imperfections, it is the perfect material for most higher-end dress shoes.
 The grain in particular is very fine but is quite durable and pliable.
 This is because calves have a dense fiber structure which is stronger than regular cowhide or older animals.
-Calfskin’s thickness tends to be around 1-1.2 millimeters and one good hide can provide enough leather for three pairs of shoes depending on the model.
+Calfskin’s thickness tends to be around 1-1.2 millimeters and one good hide can provide enough leather for up to ten pairs of shoes depending on the model.

 Although calfskin is prone to scuffing and scratching, using the proper polish and buffing can cover these marks (if not too deep) and develop an excellent patina in the future.
 It can take dye pretty easily so there are a lot of color options and finishes.
 Burnishing and aniline finishes help create a high shine.
 It also conforms to your feet very well which is important for comfort.

 While it does not require heavy maintenance, it is important to polish and nourish it so it does not dry up or crack.
 If you want high quality formal shoes or need only one good pair, calfskin is a safe choice.

 Update 05/06/2019: Once more thanks to Jesper from Shoegazing for a correction.
 One hide can produce up to 10 pairs (instead of the previous three) while bespoke/premium shoemakers 3-4.